 Tool Tips

 Here are some tips for the voter search tool.
-There are different reasons for why a search doesn’t always show up but the main one is often the data input from government operators in the SOS database may have been entered in the wrong column, or may vary, e.g. street name Cederlake; Ceder Lake.
 The order of the tips below can be mixed up.
+There are different reasons for why a search doesn’t always show up, but the main one is operator input errors in the SOS database often from data entered in the wrong column, e.g., middle name, or initial, included in first name column; or variations in how the data is entered, e.g. street name Cederlake vs Ceder Lake.

 - 1. Try the full address or full first then last name.